What are Hard vs Soft Commodities?

 - Examples of hard commodities include natural resources, such as metal ores, oil reserves, etc. Examples of soft commodities include products that must be grown and cared for, such as agricultural produce and livestock.

 Hard commodities consist of natural resources, such as metal ores, oil reserves, etc. They form the basis of the economic health of a country, and global demand for such resources can be monitored to gauge the future stability of an economy.
-It is because the supply and demand for the products are largely predictable due to its fixed nature.
+It is because the supply and demand for the products are largely predictable due to their fixed nature.

 For example, Venezuela, a heavy oil export-dependent country, was majorly hit when oil prices slid in September 2015.
 The global market is largely dominated by oil, natural gas, and gold.
 The South American country consequently experienced an economic and political crisis, which was marked by hyperinflation and a failed coup.